OpenDUNE/OpenDUNE/README.txt

  package manager, and the chances are high it is already installed on your system.
 In order to use sounds and music on Linux, you need a working ALSA driver.
+Music is sent to MIDI Out port of Atari machines.

 Installation & Running